 progressive disbursements

 reporting, which could include different reporting requirements depending on the type of project and/or type of support provided

 The CCWG also considered per the Board’s recommendation “the consideration of the risks associated with the mechanism(s) selected for evaluating grant applications and/or administering the program itself, such as the risk that decisions to allocate or not grants to applicants are challenged, or the risk that funds allocated to applicants are misused”.
 The CCWG discussed whether an appeals mechanism should be available for applicant not selected and/but agreed that [update following CCWGs agreement].
-The CCWG did agree that appropriate measures should be taken that would exclude individual applicants from using ICANN accountability measures such as IRP as the Board decision in this context would be in relation to the disbursement of funds based on the recommendations of the independent evaluation panel and not as a result of the ICANN’s Board assessment of an individual application, but this should not necessarily prevent individual applicants from seeking redress through other means as defined by the mechanism responsible for disbursement of auction proceeds.
+The CCWG did agree that appropriate measures should be taken that would exclude applicants from using ICANN accountability measures such as IRP.
+The reason for this recommendation is that the Board decision in this context would be in relation to the disbursement of funds based on the recommendations of the independent evaluation panel and not as a result of the ICANN’s Board assessment of an individual application.
+This should not necessarily prevent applicants from seeking redress through other means as defined by the mechanism responsible for disbursement of auction proceeds.

 CCWG Recommendation #NEW: Audit requirements as described above do not only apply to the disbursement of auction proceeds on a standalone basis but must be applied to all ICANN’s activities in relation to auction proceeds, including the disbursement of auction proceeds if and when this occurs.

-CCWG Recommendation #NEW: Individual applicants should not have access to ICANN accountability mechanisms such as IRP to challenge a decision from the independent evaluation panel to not approve their application, but individual applicants should have a mechanism available that allows them to provide additional clarifications to the independent evaluation panel or flag if it is believed that something in the application was misunderstood or missed.
+CCWG Recommendation #NEW: Applicants should not have access to ICANN accountability mechanisms such as IRP to challenge a decision from the independent evaluation panel to not approve their application, but applicants should have a mechanism available that allows them to provide additional clarifications to the independent evaluation panel or flag if it is believed that something in the application was misunderstood or missed.

 Guidance for the Implementation Phase in relation to charter question #10: The response provided to this charter question should guide the development of the governance framework during the implementation phase.

 Charter Question #10: To what extent (and, if so, how) could ICANN, the Organization or a constituent part thereof, be the beneficiary of some of the auction funds?